elastic/elasticsearch-py/README.md

 | 9.x | 8.x |
 | 8.x | 8.x |

+Elasticsearch language clients are also _backward compatible_ across minor versions &mdash; with default distributions and without guarantees.

+> [!NOTE]
+> To upgrade to a new major version, first upgrade Elasticsearch, then upgrade the Python Elasticsearch client.

-If you have a need to have multiple versions installed at the same time older versions are also released as ``elasticsearch7`` and ``elasticsearch8``.
+If you need to work with multiple client versions, note that older versions are also released as `elasticsearch7` and `elasticsearch8`.

 ## Documentation